PortlandPerlMongers/pdx-pm-kwiki-data/markdown/November2006Meeting.md

 Crucible is a test harness in use at OSDL which utilizes several Perl modules, along with a mess of bash scripts, to provide a generalized automated testing system.
-They use Crucible for testing NFSv4, Linux CPU and Memory hotplug, Inkscape, Cairo, and [GeGL](/GeGL).
+They use Crucible for testing NFSv4, Linux CPU and Memory hotplug, Inkscape, Cairo, and [[GeGL]].
 It coordinates tests across a collection of different machines of different architectures; it handles automated power cycling to test-boot new kernels; it can reimage, capture console logs, etc.; it can coordinate